 Work-Related

-- Do not eat or drink in lead use areas
+- Do not eat or drink in areas that use lead.

-- Shower and do not wear your work clothes/shoes home so your family does not come in contact with lead.
+- Shower and do not wear your work clothes/shoes home.

-- Training on the correct handling of lead products
+- Train employees on the correct handling of lead products.

-- Learn about the Michigan Occupational Safety and Health Administration (MIOSHA) Lead Standards including requirements for education, showers, separate lunchroom and lockers, engineering controls, medical testing including measuring your blood lead level, and medical removal if your blood lead is = 30 µg/dL.11
+- Follow the Michigan Occupational Safety and Health Administration (MIOSHA) Lead Standards, including requirements for education, showers, separate lunchroom and lockers, engineering controls and medical testing including measuring your blood lead levels and medical removal from exposure if:

-- Minimize airborne lead dust while cleaning the bullet traps
+- Use ventilation and respirators while cleaning the bullet traps.

-- Use High-Efficiency Particulate Air (HEPA) equipped vacuum and never use a broom for cleaning
+- Use High-Efficiency Particulate Air (HEPA) vacuums.
+Never use a broom for cleaning.

 Drinking Water